The Planted Pantry » Breads » Easy Vegan Focaccia Bread

 • Flour – I use all-purpose flour, but you could use whole wheat as well.
 I have not tried this recipe with gluten-free flour, but I suspect gluten-free bread flour may work.

-• Water The water temperature is very important here.
+• Water – The water temperature is very important here.
 It needs to be WARM, but not hot, to activate the yeast.
 Too cold will not activate it, and too hot will kill it.
 The water should be warm the the touch, but comfortable enough that you can hold your hand under the heat easily.

 • Sugar – A touch of sugar helps to feed the yeast during these shorter resting times.

 • Salt – For flavor in the dough and as a garnish to finish it off.
+You can use regular sea salt for both, or flaky sea salt for the garnish.

 • Olive oil – A high-quality extra virgin olive oil really makes a difference here.

-How to Make Easy Vegan Focaccia Bread
+How to Make Homemade Focaccia Bread

 Mix the Dough

-First Rise
+First Dough Rise

 After 4 hours, the dough will have nearly doubled in size and will look slightly bubbly (shown below).